Seymour

 > Learn more: What is Inland Rail?

-There are two bridges in the Seymour area where there is not enough clearance for double-stacked freight trains to use the line:
+There are two bridges in the Seymour area where works are required to provide sufficient clearance for double-stacked freight trains to use the line:

 Subscribe for updates